UoM-ResPlat-DevOps/SpartanMechEng/Lessons/Lesson_1.md

 -- *Slide* --
 ### Part 4: Interactive Jobs
 * An interactive job, based on the resource requests made on the command  line, puts the user on to a compute node.
-This is typically done if they user wants to run a  large script (and shouldn't do it on the login node), or wants to test or debug a job.
+This is typically done if they user wants to run a  large script, or wants to test or debug a job.
 The  following command would launch one node with two processors for ten minutes.
 `sinteractive --nodes=1 --ntasks-per-node=2 --time=0:10:0`
 * Example and instructions at `/usr/local/common/interact` and in `/usr/local/common/OpenFOAM`
 -- *Slide End* --